scala/improvement-proposals/content/wildcard-context-bounds.md

 def showAll(as: Set[Showable[_]]): String
 ~~~

 Allowing type lambdas in parameter types is not well-typed.
-The only reason for this proposal was my ignorance of the fact thatthat the right-hand side of a context bound could already be a type lambda, so it is already natural to allow
+The only reason for this proposal was the author's ignorance of the fact that that the right-hand side of a context bound could already be a type lambda, so it is already natural to allow
 ~~~ scala
 def foo(as: Set[SomeTwoArgTypeclass[_, Int]): Unit
 // as sugar for